 Regis always entertained me and made me laugh.

 Many have said (and I agree) that he could take an ordinary life event and make a hilarious story from it.

 After his death, I realized something about Regis.

-He didn’t reach the epitome of his professional success until he was in mid-life.
+He didn’t reach the height of his professional success until he was in mid-life.

 His failures didn’t stop him.

 Think about it, his show with Kathie Lee didn’t become nationally syndicated until he was 57 years old.

 Another example, regardless of your political preferences, is Joe Biden.